asberk/aaronberk.ca/content/post/bcdata-workshop-2017.md

 +++
-title = "Reflection: the BC Data Science Workshop" summary = """
+title = "Reflection: 2017 BC Data Science Workshop" summary = """
 A brief summary and some incomplete reflections from my time as the workshop TA for the 2017 BC Data Science workshop.
 """